Stairs. Entry group. Materials. Doors. Locks. Design

 Possible difficulties with growing seedlings:

-Sowing asters in open ground
+Sowing aster in open ground

-Video about winter sowing of asters
+Video about winter sowing of aster

 Diseases of asters